iamseanwhite/centerOfMass/README.md

 # centerOfMass
-Calculates the center of mass of a collection of user defined objects Data structures are circular linked lists
+Calculates the center of mass of a collection of user defined objects.

+Data structures are circular linked lists